 Madagascar spiny thickets

 The Madagascar spiny thickets or spiny desert of southern Madagascar, also referred to as deciduous thicket, is a globally distinctive ecoregion.
-While the island of Madagascar itself is famous for exceptional levels of endemic plants and animals, the spiny thicket is particularly outstanding with 95 percent of the plant species endemic to the ecoregion.
-Members of the endemic Didiereaceae family dominate the thicket, which have similar xeric adaptations to New World cacti, such as small leaves and spines, but are woody rather than succulent.
+This ecoregion is part of the Deserts and Xeric Shrublands biome, within the Afrotropics Realm.
+While the island of Madagascar is notable for exceptional levels of endemic plants and animals, the spiny thicket is particularly distinctive with 95 percent of the plant species endemic to the ecoregion.
+Members of the endemic Didiereaceae family present dominate the thicket, which have similar xeric adaptations to New World cacti, such as small leaves and spines, but with the Madagascar spiny thickets displaying more woody rather than succulent characteristics.

-This ecoregion is home to six species of primates representing four of the five endemic Madagascar families, including the charismatic ring-tailed lemur or maki (Lemur catta), Verreaux’s sifaka (Propithecus verreauxi verreauxi), and the regionally endemic Microcebus griseorufus.
-Several endemic animals are restricted to the dry south of Madagascar including the recently described Grandidier’s mongoose (Galidictis grandidieri) and the Madagascar radiated tortoise or sokake (Geochelone radiata).
+There are a total of 288 recorded vertebrate taxa in the Madagascar spiny thickets, including several endemic Madagascar families, including the charismatic Ring-tailed lemur or Maki (Lemur catta), Verreaux’s sifaka (Propithecus verreauxi verreauxi), and the regionally endemic Microcebus griseorufus.
+Several endemic animals are restricted to the dry southern part of Madagascar, including the recently described Grandidier’s mongoose (Galidictis grandidieri) and the Madagascar radiated tortoise or Sokake (Geochelone radiata).

 Very little of the ecoregion is formally protected and information on the biota of the region is somewhat limited.
-The forests are rapidly disappearing and becoming fragmented by charcoal production, agricultural expansion (for maize and cattle grazing), and wildfires associated with generation of new cattle pastureland.
+The forests are rapidly being destroyed by indigenous people and becoming fragmented by charcoal production, agricultural expansion (for maize and cattle grazing), and man-made fires associated with generation of new cattle pastureland.

 One of seven ecoregions covering Madagascar, the spiny thicket ecoregion extends across southern and southwestern Madagascar with its northern border at the Mangoky River on the west coast and the western slopes of the Anosyennes Mountain chain in the southeast.

-It falls in the extreme rain shadow of Madagascar behind the eastern chain of mountains and far from the prevailing northeastern rains.
-Consequently, the average annual rainfall for the ecoregion is 500 millimeters (mm) or less per year.
-The driest areas are in the southwestern coastal region where the annual rainfall may be less than 350 mm per year, and the dry season may last 9 to 11 months.
+It falls in the extreme rainshadow of Madagascar behind the eastern chain of mountains and far from the prevailing northeastern rains.
+Consequently, the average annual rainfall for the ecoregion is 500 millimetres (mm) or less per annum.
+The driest areas are in the southwestern coastal region where the annual rainfall may be less than 350 mm per year, and the dry season may endure nine to eleven months.
 The climate is dominated by a wet and a dry season with most of the rain falling between October and April.
-Rainfall can be erratic from year to year prolonged periods of drought lasting several years do occur.
-The highly porous nature of the soil and bedrock provides little capacity for vegetation to absorb moisture.
+Rainfall can be erratic from year to year, with prolonged periods of drought lasting several years sometimes occurring.
+The highly porous soils and bedrock provide little opportunity for vegetation to absorb moisture.
 Many plants have adaptations to store what little water is available and means to minimize water loss.
-Average annual temperatures for the ecoregion range between maximums of 30° to 33°C and minimums of 15° to 21°C. The topography of the ecoregion is relatively flat and running from sea-level to altitudes of typically between 55 meters (m) and 200 m above sea level (masl), with elevation increasing gradually from the coast inland towards the Central Highlands.
+Average annual temperatures for the ecoregion range between maxima of 30° to 33°C and minima of 15° to 21°C. The topography of the ecoregion terrain is relatively level and extends from mean sea-level to altitudes of typically between 55 metres (m) and 200 m above sea level, with elevation increasing gradually from the coast inland towards the Central Highlands.

 Vegetation changes throughout this region, from east to west, resulting in vegetation communities with varied appearance throughout the spiny thicket.
 Parts of the spiny thicket are completely lacking in species of Didiereaceae.
 Alluaudia procera and A. ascendens dominate the eastern portions of the ecoregion.
-To the west, in the north, there are no emergent Alluaudia spp., but instead this area is dominated by Didierea madagascariensis, dwarf baobabs Adansonia fony, the very large Pachypodium geayi, and Delonix spp.
+To the west, in the north, there are no emergent Alluaudia spp., but instead this area is dominated by the Octopus tree (Didierea madagascariensis), Perrier's baobab (Adansonia rubrostipa), the massive Pachypodium geayi, and Delonix spp.

-Some notable, smaller centers of endemism occur within the ecoregion.
-The limestone cliffs to the east of Lake Tsimanampetsotsa, on the Mahafaly Plateau, have unusual vegetation comprising four main families: Euphorbiaceae, Didiereaceae, Bombacaceae, and Fabaceae.
-The vegetation here includes the distinctive succulent, Euphorbia stenoclada and the bottle trees, Moringa drouhardii.
-The limestone cliffs are home to several endemic animal species including the mongoose (Galidictis grandidieri) and a blind cave-dwelling fish (Typhleotris madagascariensis) This area constitutes also a restricted distribution zone for the nocturnal gecko (Ebenavia maintimainty) as well as for the skink (Mabuya vezo).
-The Mahafaly Plateau area, as well as Cap Saint Marie on the southern tip of the island, are known for pronounced dwarf vegetation.
+Some notable, smaller centres of endemism occur within the ecoregion.
+The limestone cliffs to the east of Lake Tsimanampetsotsa, on the Mahafaly Plateau, have unusual vegetation comprising four main families: Euphorbiaceae, Didiereaceae, Bombacaceae and Fabaceae.
+The vegetation here includes the distinctive succulent, Euphorbia stenoclada and the Bottle tree (Moringa drouhardii).
+The limestone cliffs are home to several endemic animal species including the Endangered Grandidier's Mongoose (Galidictis grandidieri) and a blind cave-dwelling fish (Typhleotris madagascariensis).
+This locale also constitutes a restricted distribution zone for the nocturnal gecko (Ebenavia maintimainty) as well as for the Onilahy mabuya skink (Mabuya vezo).
+The Mahafaly Plateau area, as well as Cap Saint Marie at the southern tip of the island, are known for pronounced stunted vegetation.

-Other significant plant communities and habitat within the ecoregion include the low bushy scrub of the coastal dunes, and the gallery forests on the alluvial soils bordering major rivers (the Mandrare, Onilahy, Linta, and Fiherenana).
-Although gallery forests occur along rivers within spiny forest, their floristic composition is largely different, and gallery forests are similar to the western tall deciduous forest.
+Other significant plant communities and habitat within the ecoregion include the low bushy scrub of the coastal dunes, and the gallery forests on the alluvial soils bordering major rivers (the Mandrare, Onilahy, Linta and Fiherenana).
+Although gallery forests occur along rivers within spiny forest, their floristic composition is quite different, with gallery forests being similar to the western tall deciduous forest.
 There are also important areas of transition forest.
 One such area is on the western side of the Anosyennes Mountains in the southeast where the humid forest grades into spiny forest.
-This habitat is represented in parcel 3 of the National Park of Andohahela and is the only protected habitat of the locally endemic triangular palm, Dypsis decaryi.
+This habitat is represented in parcel three of the National Park of Andohahela and is the only protected habitat of the locally endemic Triangular palm, Dypsis decaryi.
 However, most of the zone with the important transitional habitat is not protected.

 The ecoregion still has a range of intact habitats, some of which encompass large areas.
 From satellite images, it has been estimated that between 14,000 and 17,000 square kilometers (km2) of spiny forest still remains in the ecoregion.
 The rate of habitat loss and degradation is lower relative to other habitats around Madagascar, in part because of the low human population density throughout much of this ecoregion.
 However, recent developments, such as an irrigation pipeline and several other factors, have increased the movement of people into the ecoregion.
 Traditionally, hunting "fady," or taboos, of two local tribes (Antandroy and Mahafaly) protected many animal species in this region.
 However, with the increased movement of people across the region, the local fady on certain animals is becoming less effective as a means of protection.